-The Parking Area Design Guidelines are intended to be referenced and integrated in every phase of the design process, with greater focus on guidelines most relevant to the work at hand.
+The Staging/Parking Area and Trailhead Design Guidelines are intended to be referenced and integrated in every phase of the design process, where changes can take place throughout design, construction, and in the long-term upkeep and maintenance of a facility, with greater focus on guidelines most relevant to the work at hand.
 The quick reference guide below provides an overview of the use of the guidelines, with the following sections outlining more detailed considerations for each phase.